jeffvance/rhs-hadoop-install/README.txt

   the cluster nodes or to the user's localhost.
 The download directory is arbitrary. install.sh requires password-less ssh from the node hosting the rhs install tarball (the "install-from" node) to all nodes in the cluster.
-In addition, Ambari requires password-less ssh from the management node to all storage/agent nodes in the cluster.
+In addition, Ambari requires password-less ssh from the Ambari server "management node" to all storage/agent nodes in the cluster.
 To simplify password-less ssh set up, the install-from node can be the same as the Ambari management node.
-The --mgmt-node option is available to specify the Ambari management node.
+The --mgmt-node option is available to specify the Ambari management node if the default is not suitable.
+The default Ambari server (management) node is the first host defined in the local "hosts" file, described below.

   The RHS tarball contains the following:
    - install.sh: this script, executed by the root user.